Careers360 Logo

 BA LLB vs B.Com LLB: Difference in the syllabus

 BA LLB: The Bachelor of Arts and Bachelor of Legislative Law is a dual degree where students study both arts and law.
 Subjects in BA range from History, English, Political Science, Geography, etc. Whereas in LLB the subjects are related to law.
+The main difference between these two is the subjects that are studied in the first part of the programme.
 There are more than 1000 BA LLB colleges in India.
 Below is the curriculum of BA LLB in National Law University of Delhi.

 Academic curriculum of BA LLB course in NLU Delhi